lyndon025/playtested/src/content/article/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-11-17-aliens-invade-and-its-beautiful-somerville-full-review
+title: Aliens invade, and it’s beautiful | Somerville - Full Review
+game: Somerville
-description: 'Somerville is a sci-fi adventure / puzzle game where you control a man and his family caught up right in the middle of an alien invasion doomsday scenario.
-  The opening sequence starts relatively slow: what''s presented to you is a slice of life in a small farm house: A couple, a toddler, and a dog.
+description: "Somerville is a sci-fi adventure / puzzle game where you control a man and his family caught up right in the middle of an alien invasion doomsday scenario.
+The opening sequence starts relatively slow: what's presented to you is a slice of life in a small farm house: A couple, a toddler, and a dog.
 The presentation feels very surreal that you almost can relate to it, especially with the random static noise emanating from the family TV.
 Then the mysterious somber nature ramps up rather quickly into a full blown alien invasion, perfectly capturing that feeling of being randomly caught up in it on a personal level.
 You can just about see yourself in the character’s shoes while playing.
-Imagining if such things happened to you and your family instead.'
+Imagining if such things happened to you and your family instead."
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-0.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-1.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-2.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-3.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-4.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-5.avif
+  - /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-6.avif
 pubDate: 2022-11-17
 tags:
   - action
   - adventure
   - console
   - pc
   - playstation
-- playstation 4
+  - playstation-4
-- playstation 5
+  - playstation-5
   - somerville
   - taptap
-- xbox one
+  - xbox-one
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-0.avif
-title: Aliens invade, and it’s beautiful | Somerville - Full Review
-game: Somerville
-gallery:
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-0.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-1.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-2.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-3.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-4.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-5.avif
-- /images/reviews/legacy/2022-11-17-aliens-invade-and-its-beautiful--somerville---full-review-6.avif
 ---

 Somerville is a sci-fi adventure / puzzle game where you control a man and his family caught up right in the middle of an alien invasion doomsday scenario.
 The opening sequence starts relatively slow: what's presented to you is a slice of life in a small farm house: A couple, a toddler, and a dog.
 The presentation feels very surreal that you almost can relate to it, especially with the random static noise emanating from the family TV.
 Then the mysterious somber nature ramps up rather quickly into a full blown alien invasion, perfectly capturing that feeling of being randomly caught up in it on a personal level.
 You can just about see yourself in the character’s shoes while playing.
 Imagining if such things happened to you and your family instead.

 Somerville is pretty short.
 You can finish it in under five hours, so the length is just comparable to a full feature film.
 And it does feel like a film sometimes, only that there is no dialogue in the game and all the story is only conveyed through the characters actions and interactions with the environment, bolstered by the impressive artstyle and sound design.
 This is something that is very hard to pull off narratively but Somerville manages to somewhat pull it off anyway.